Manuel Fernández Silvestre: Spanish Morocco

 Silvestre had spread out his troops in 144 forts and blockhouses (blocaos) from Sidi Dris on the Mediterranean across the Riff to Annual and Tizi Azza and on to Melilla.
 A typical blockhouse held about a dozen men while the larger forts had about 800 men.
-Silvestre, again demonstrating his boldness and impetuosity, had pushed his men too deep into the mountains hoping to reach Alhucemas Bay without undertaking the necessary work to built a logistical support network capable of supplying his men out in the blocaos up in the Riff mountains.
+Silvestre, again demonstrating his boldness and impetuosity, had pushed his men too deep into the mountains hoping to reach Alhucemas Bay without undertaking the necessary work to build a logistical support network capable of supplying his men out in the blocaos up in the Riff mountains.
 Krim had sent Silvestre a letter warning him not to cross the Amekran River, as he would likely die.
 Silvestre commented to the Spanish press about the letter: "This man Abd el-Krim is crazy.
 I'm not going to take seriously the threats of a little Berber caid [judge] whom I had at my mercy a short time ago.
 His insolence merits a new punishment".
 Krim allowed Silvestre to advance deep into since he knew that the Spanish logistics were, in the words of the Spanish historian Jose Alvarez, "tenuous" at best.

 In late May 1921, Silvestre had his first inking of trouble, as he received reports that his supply columns he was sending up into the Riff were regularly being destroyed.
 As Silvestre had pushed his men very deep into the Riff, and his forts and blocaos held little in the way of food, the ambushes threatened to bring down the entire chain that Silvestre had built.
 On 29 May 1921, Silvestre wrote to Berenguer for the first time that the campaign against Krim might be more than a "mere kick in the pants" and that he needed more troops fast.
 However, in the words of Perry, "this stupid man" marched across the Amekran River to occupy the village Abaran on June 1, 1921.
 Most of the soldiers were regulares who promptly mutinied, murdered their Spanish officers and declared that they were now joining the jihad that Krim had proclaimed against the Spanish.
 After the debacle, Berenguer paid an emergency visit to Melilla to meet with Silvestre to "suggest" the latter to suspend his attempts to push over the Amekran River until Berenguer could "pacify" his zone south of Ceuta and start a supporting offensive from the west.
 Silvestre wanted to hear nothing of Berenguer's "suggestions" and said that unless he received a direct order to stop, he could continue his attempts to push Spanish power beyond the Amekran.
 Silvestre was so angry with the "suggestions" that he attempted to attack Berenguer and had to be restrained by the other officers.
 Though Berenguer continued to "suggest" to Silvestre caution in a steady stream of telegrams over the following days and advised no operations beyond the Amekran, he never ordered Silvestre to stop for fear of angering Silvestre's patron, Alfonso XIII, which meant that the stubborn Silvestre continued to press on.